-I decided to interview Kristine because, not only is she a great friend, my dentist, and my wife’s close friend, but she is one of the most optimistic and positive persons I know.
+I decided to interview Kristine because, not only is she my dentist, and my wife’s close friend, she is one of the most optimistic and positive people I know.

 Kristine Serrano Ramos, DMD